 Sorry, we are currently preparing this lesson, please check back later.

-As we have seen in previous lessons so far, conjunctions connect sentences and therefore need to be in a verbal form.
+As we have covered in previous lessons so far, conjunctions connect sentences and therefore need to be in a verbal form.
 Remember, な-adjectives and nouns cannot be attached directly to conjunctive particles.
 Since this particle starts with the explanatory の, な-adjectives and nouns need to use な.

 -